LFA President's Cup: Early years

 The LFA President's Cup was originally introduced as fundraiser to help cover the costs of the LFA's new headquarters at Parnell Square.
 The top four placed LFA affiliated clubs from the 1929–30 League of Ireland season took part in two semi-finals.
 Shelbourne defeated Brideville 1–0 at Harold's Cross Stadium in the first game on Sunday, 4 May 1930.
 Three days later the 1929–30 FAI Cup winners Shamrock Rovers defeated the league champions, Bohemians 2–0 at Dalymount Park.
 In the inaugural final on 23 May, Rovers and Shelbourne drew 1–1 at Shelbourne Park.
 For some reason the final was never replayed.
 In the 1930–31 final Dundalk beat Rovers 7–3.
 This became the competitions highest scoring final.
 Rovers won the cup for the first time outright in 1932–33.
-They would go on to become the competition's most successful club, winning it on twenty one occasions.
+They would go on to become the competition's most successful club, winning it twenty-one times.
 They were also runners-up on a further ten occasions.
 The 1941–42 competition took nearly an entire year to compete despite a single tie format been used.
 Shamrock Rovers and Drumcondra drew in August 1941, drew in the replay in April 1942 before Rovers, in Bob Fullam's first competitive match in charge, won the second replay in August 1942.